elizangelaxavier/Microsoft-DP200/instructions/dp-200-06_instructions.md

 1. In the "Welcome" or "Apps" page, click on the button **Create an app**.

-1. In the “Create an App" page, provide the following information and click on **Create**:
+1. In the “Create an App" page, provide the following information and click on **Create an App**:
     - **name**: xx-social-app, where xx are your initials
     - **Application description**: add a description such as "used to collect and aggregate tweets"
     - **website URL** a personal address that you can use for the application.